 For no-fault claims, arbitration is generally more cost-effective and typically faster than litigation.
 However, in some cases, litigation will prove to be a better approach.
 In order to determine which forum is best for your no-fault claim, contact The Tadchiev Law Firm, P.C.
 We can review your claim and help determine which resolution will be the better one for you.

 How a Queens Attorney Can Help With Your No-Fault Claim

 An attorney can help you by:

 - Sending bills on time to insurance carriers

 - Tracking claim payments

 - Advising you on your rights under New York law

 - Filing for arbitration and aggressively advocating on your behalf

-If you are a medical provider dealing with the headache of no-fault bills, contact The Tadchiev Law Firm, P.C., today.
+If you are a medical provider dealing with the headache of no-fault bills in Queens, contact The Tadchiev Law Firm, P.C., today.
 We can handle everything your claim needs and take the pressure off you from the start.
 Our skilled no-fault attorneys and aggressive negotiators have a deep knowledge of no-fault claims.
 Whether you are just starting the billing process or facing insurance company denials, turn to us for the help you need.